Updated: Apr 2

 For less hungry days, consider having half the bar as a snack and saving the second half for another day.
 Or try Lara Bars Minis.
 They have a similar label but are about half the portion.
 Choosing a mini over a cookie or another treat can also satisfy your sweet tooth in a healthier way.
 And check out these other healthy sweet snacks, too!

 Nutrition highlights: 200 calories, 6 g protein, 7 g fiber, 4 g added sugar (based on Dark Chocolate Nuts & Sea Salt variety)

-Nutrition highlights: 150 calories, 3 g protein, 2 g fiber, 7 g added sugar (based on Peanut Butter Dark Chocolate variety)
+Nutrition highlights: 150 calories, 3 g protein, 2 g fiber, 5 g added sugar (based on Double Dark Chocolate variety)

-These gluten free whole grain bars are a good choice for lunch boxes and between meal snacks.
+These gluten-free whole grain bars are a good choice for lunchboxes and between-meal snacks.
+The whole grains mean they provide slow burning energy, which is helpful when you want to be productive.
 If you’re someone who has a sweet tooth, you may find that a bar like this satisfies your craving in a healthier way.